Synthetixio/project-template-python/README.md

 # Sample Project

-A template for a Synthetix project using the [Python SDK](https://github.com/Synthetixio/python-sdk)
+This is a template to help you start a Synthetix project using the [Python SDK](https://github.com/Synthetixio/python-sdk).

 ## Getting Started

-1. Make sure you can meet the following requirements:
+1. Before you begin, ensure you have:
 * A RPC endpoint like [Infura](https://infura.io/) or [Alchemy](https://www.alchemy.com/)
 * A wallet address **and** the private key for that address
 * Installed Python 3.8 or greater
     * Run `python --version` in your terminal to check

-2. Clone this repository to some location on your machine.
-For example:
+2. Download this repository to a preferred location on your computer.
+Here's how:

 ```bash
 git clone https://github.com/Synthetixio/project-template-python.git
 cd project-template-python
 ```

-3. Install the dependencies in a virual environment:
+3. Set up the required packages in a virtual environment:

 ```bash
 python3 -m venv env